cramsay/papilio_audio_player/README.md

 to flash the bitfile to your board straight away (if you have papilio-progs installed).

 ## Details of the custom ZPUino core
-There is one custom wishbone-compatible peripheral - a buffered DAC.
+There is one custom wishbone-compatible peripheral - a buffered delta-sigma DAC.
 Data from the SD card is pushed to the buffer using a small C program.
 The core has HDL level settings for the DAC which are exposed through the DAC_CTRL register.
 These include sample rate, sample width (8 or 16 bits), sample endian-ness and a flag for signed (2's complement) samples.
 The register is structured like so (bit numbers are in brackets)...